nakim97/Merge-Insert-Sort/README.md

 # InsertSort and MergeSort along with run times
-Na Kim CS325 (Analysis of Algorithms) WI 2021 : HW 1
+CS325 (Analysis of Algorithms) WI 2021 : HW 1

 INSTRUCTIONS
 - Make sure that data.txt file is in the same directory as the rest of the codes